Differentiable Uncalibrated Imaging: Numerical verification with 2D CT imaging

-In 2D CT imaging, one-dimensional projections of a two-dimensional object at different view angles are collected and our goal is to reconstruct an image of the object from these projections.
-For this set of experiments, the detectors are uniformly spaced on the normalized interval $[0, 1]$ and have no uncertainty.
-The assumed view angles are uniformly spaced on the interval $[0, \pi]$, and the true view angles have an unknown perturbation from these assumed view angles due to experimental incertitude.
-The measurement coordinates space is $\Omega = [0, \pi] \times [0, 1]$.
-As there is only have uncertainty in the view angle dimension and not in the detector location dimension, we only optimize the view angle dimension of the measurement coordinates $(\nu_m)_{m=1}^M$ in~\eqref{eq:joint_objective}.
+In 2D CT imaging, one-dimensional projections of a two-dimensional object at different view angles are collected by an array of detectors.
+Our goal is to reconstruct an image of the object from these projections when there is uncertainty in only the view angles, only the detector locations, or in both the view angles and the detector locations at the same time.

+For these simulated experiments, the assumed view angles are uniformly spaced on the interval $[0, \pi]$, and the true view angles can have an unknown perturbation from these assumed view angles to simulate experimental incertitude.
+We keep the view angle measurement coordinate uncertainty level the same for each view angle---each true view angle is independently perturbed from the assumed view angle by zero-mean Gaussian noise with variance adjusted to obtain a target SNR level.
+If we let $\wt{\mu}_{m} \in \R$ and $\mu_{m} \in \R$ denote the $m$th true and assumed view angles, the view angle measurement coordinate uncertainty level is $\text{SNR}(\wt{\mu}_{m},\, \mu_{m})$.

+Similarly, the assumed detector locations are uniformly spaced on the normalized interval $[0, 1]$ and the true detector locations can have an unknown perturbation from the assumed detector locations.
+To simulate detector uncertainty, we first independently perturb the first and last detectors from their assumed locations with a uniform perturbation scaled so that their location uncertainty meets a target SNR.
+The remaining detectors are then perturbed so that that the final true unknown detector array is uniformly spaced between the perturbed first and last detectors.
+Unlike the view angle measurement coordinate uncertainty model, this detector location coordinate uncertainty model is not iid.
+This enables us to evaluate the performance of our framework when there are non-iid measurement coordinate uncertainties.

+Combining these spaces gives the measurement coordinates space as $\Omega = [0, \pi] \times [0, 1]$.
 We explore the performance of our method compared to the baseline which does not account for measurement coordinate uncertainty.
-We use images from the the LoDoPaB-CT tomography dataset resized to $128 \times 128$ \cite{leuschner2019lodopab}.
+We use images from the the LoDoPaB-CT tomography dataset resized to $128 \times 128$~\cite{leuschner2019lodopab}.
 From this dataset, 35,000 samples were used to train the image reconstruction 2D Unet $G_{\vmu}(\cdot)$.
 Test images from this dataset are used in this section to verify our framework.